Football in Colombia: Football in Colombian culture

 Prior to 1980s, Colombia national football team was widely recognized as a weak team, and lack of fans, due to neglected investment for the national team by the Colombian Football Federation, national tragedies like La Violencia, and widespread criminal activities that destabilised the country.
-Their lack of participation also added for this sporadic support, and despite having qualified for the 1962 FIFA World Cup, Colombian team remained underrated and under-achieved than the rest of South America, particularly to those of Chile, Peru, Bolivia and Paraguay outside traditional powers Uruguay, Brazil and Argentina, in spite of their youth football successes.
+Their lack of participation also added for this sporadic support, and despite having qualified for the 1962 FIFA World Cup, the Colombian team remained underrated and under-achieved than the rest of South America, particularly to those of Chile, Peru, Bolivia and Paraguay outside traditional powers Uruguay, Brazil and Argentina, in spite of their youth football successes.

 Since the mid-1980s, with the influx of drug money into football, a new generation of football stars emerged, with René Higuita, Faustino Asprilla, Carlos Valderrama, Andrés Escobar and Arnoldo Iguarán.
 Following with it, the national team has become a symbol fighting the country's negative reputation.
-This has made the sport popular and made the national team a sign of nationalism, pride and passion for many Colombians worldwide.
-Colombia is known for having a passionate fan base, often attend in large number whatever the national team of Colombia play elsewhere.
+This has made the sport popular and made the national team a sign of nationalism, pride, and passion for many Colombians worldwide, and can be seen in their goal celebrations which are usually done in a group.
+Colombia is known for having a passionate fan base, and fans often attend in large number whenever the national team plays elsewhere.